sanket-164/Mr.Chef/README.md

 # Mr. Chef - Recipe Web Application (<a href="https://sanket-mrchef.netlify.app/" target="__blank">**View**</a>)
-Welcome to Mr.Chef, a web application that brings you a wide variety of delicious recipes to explore and try in your kitchen.
+Mr.Chef, a web application that brings you a wide variety of delicious recipes to explore and try in your kitchen.
 This README.md file serves as a guide to understanding Mr.Chef and its features.

 # Features
 ### Recipe Collection